ASaiM/hmp_mock_tests/doc/report/report.md

 \newpage
 \restoregeometry

 Similar community compositions are observed using mapping-based relative abundances of strains or targeted relative abundance (Figure \ref{mapping_comparison}): the Bray-Curtis dissimilarity scores are smaller than 0.5 (0.338 for SRR02232 and 0.479 for SRR072233).
 For SRR02232, similar variations in relative abundances between the species are then observed using both mapping and targeted abundances (Figure \ref{mapping_comparison}).
 However, different observations are made for SRR072233 (Figure \ref{mapping_comparison}): identical targeted abundances are expected for all species, but variations are observed for mapping based abundances.
 The variation of 16S gene copy number between the species can explain the differences between targeted abundances and mapping-based abundances.
-Indeed, the targeted abundances are based on 16S copy number targeted in PCR.
+Indeed, the targeted abundances are based on 16S copy number targeted in PCR to build the DNA pool.
 But, the number of 16S gene copies is not identical in the strains (from 1 for *Candida albicans* to 14 for *Clostridium beijerinckii*).
 Hence, even with identical targeted abundances (*e.g.* for SRR072233), a species with twice 16S gene copies in its genome would be found twice less abundant in mapping-based relative abundance results.
 The 16S gene copy number variation induces then a difference between the relative abundance based on mapping reads on whole genome and the relative abundance based on the targeted 16S gene counts.

 \begin{figure}[h!]
     \centering